torch-core/torch-tgusd-contract/README.md

-# Torch Finance Dex Contract
+# Torch Finance Telegram USD Contract

 [Telegram USD](https://app.tgusd.io/) — a stablecoin backed by blue-chip assets such as USDT, built for Telegram users.
 With simple minting and seamless staking, tgUSD makes cross-chain yield accessible in a few taps.